dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-2 Cache-Friendly Data Structures copy.md

 ### Use Appropriate Containers.

+[TODO]: Elaborate

 There is a wide variety of ready-to-use containers in almost any language.
 But it's important to know their underlying storage and performance implications.
 A good step-by-step guide for choosing appropriate C++ containers can be found in [@fogOptimizeCpp, Chapter 9.7 Data structures, and container classes].

 Additionally, choose the data storage, bearing in mind what the code will do with it.
 Consider a situation when there is a need to choose between storing objects in the array versus storing pointers to those objects while the object size is big.
 An array of pointers take less amount of memory.
 This will benefit operations that modify the array since an array of pointers requires less memory being transferred.
 However, a linear scan through an array will be faster when keeping the objects themselves since it is more cache-friendly and does not require indirect memory accesses.[^8]

 ### Packing the Data.

+[TODO]: Cosmetics

 [TODO]: include example of using data-type profiling (https://lwn.net/Articles/955709/).
+Find a good example for a case study.

 Memory hierarchy utilization can be improved by making the data more compact.
 There are many ways to pack data.
 One of the classic examples is to use bitfields.
 An example of code when packing data might be profitable is shown on [@lst:PackingData1].
 If we know that `a`, `b`, and `c` represent enum values which take a certain number of bits to encode, we can reduce the storage of the struct `S` (see [@lst:PackingData2]).